 ἐπορεύετο: IMI 3s, πορεύομαι, 1) to lead over, carry over, transfer 1a) to pursue the journey on which one has entered, to continue on one's journey

-1. This may be the most anticlimactic of anticlimaxes ever.
+1. The gospels never cease to amaze me with their anticlimaxes.
 I've heard it interpreted magically, as if Jesus just parted that angry mob like the Red Sea and walked away.
 I tend to hear it as Jesus escaping because mob violence is chaotic and disorganized.

 The proverb, “Phyisican, heal yourself,” might be related to some other phrases that we hear in the life of Jesus, like “take the mote out of your eye before attending to the splinter in others’ eyes,” or “you saved others; why can’t you save yourself?”
 However, it takes on a different shade of meaning when augmented with, “That which what we heard you have done in Capernaum also do in your fatherland.”
 Then, it is more of a “charity begins at home” sort of spatial reference, rather than a personal one.
 That is why I think the comment in v.22, to Jesus’ place in the family, is what provokes this response by Jesus.
 They are trying to put Jesus in his place, both with regard to his family and his hometown.